offroutework/infoSeeker_ai/README.md

 # infoSeeker_ai
-<h2>This is an simple model that use wikipedia,web search, weather, latest news.</h2>
+<h2>This is an sample model that use wikipedia,web search, weather, latest news.</h2>

 <li>Use "who is _____". (for wikipedia)</li>
 <li>Use "Latest News About _____". (for latest news information)</li>